swathisuresh-19/E-commerce-Sales-Analytics-Power-BI-Microsoft-Fabric-AI-Insights/Insights/Insights.md

 Q10.
 Which month has the highest sales?
 Answer: November

-Key Business Insights
+Key Business Insights:

-Revenue Performance
+Revenue Performance:
 The business generated $2.30M in total sales from over 10,000 orders, demonstrating strong market performance.

-Profitability
+Profitability:
 Despite high sales, the overall profit margin is 12.47%, suggesting opportunities to improve profitability through better pricing and cost management.

-Product Performance
+Product Performance:
 Technology is the highest-performing category, making it the primary contributor to revenue.
 Furniture and Office Supplies provide stable revenue but require profitability optimization.

-Regional Insights
+Regional Insights:
 The West region is the strongest performer in both sales and profit.
 South and Central regions have lower profit contributions, indicating growth opportunities.

-Seasonal Trends
+Seasonal Trends:
 Sales reach their highest levels during November and December.
 Businesses should prepare inventory and promotional campaigns ahead of these peak periods.

-Customer Insights
+Customer Insights:
 Customer profitability varies significantly.
 High-value customers should be targeted with loyalty programs, while low-margin customers should be analyzed for pricing improvements.

-Geographic Analysis
+Geographic Analysis:
 Urban markets generate the majority of sales.
 Geographic insights help identify potential expansion opportunities in less-penetrated regions.